Rural Schools Struggle With Road Ahead In Era Of Coronavirus

 "That will be a little bit challenging to navigate because teaching online itself was a full-time job, and obviously teaching in a classroom is a full-time job," Davis said.
 "But we're just making it work."

 Schools around the country have been grappling with how or even whether to reopen.
 In the two isolated farming towns of Grandview and Bruneau, which form the joint school district, there are fewer than a dozen known COVID-19 cases.
-But in nearby more urban counties, where some of the staff here commute from, infection rates continue to climb out of control.
+But in nearby more-urban counties, where some of the staff here commute from, infection rates continue to climb out of control.

 In Idaho, public health experts have warned that schools that are reopening may just have to close down again because it's not safe.